 Our discussion lit a spark.
 Our discussion reignited my desire to have a positive impact on the environment around us.
 Our discussion made me realize that my girls are old enough now to learn how their small actions can have a big impact.
-So, the Family Eco-Challenge was born.
-Over the next year our family will make small changes that we hope will make a positive environmental impact.
-Some of our changes will be minor and others will be major.
-Along the way we will discuss the reasons why we are making each change and how we made the change.
-52 weeks, 52 changes, 4 people and 1 big difference.
+How every green living choice we make can make a difference.
+I wanted to explore this concept with my kids, in our house and share it with you too.

-We are kicking the Family Eco-Challenge off with something that I have been wanting to do for a long, long time.
-In the city of Toronto, where we live, the city’s Solid Waste Management Services collect household waste divided into recyclables, compostables and waste.
+In the city of Toronto, where we live, the city's Solid Waste Management Services collect household waste divided into recyclables, compostables and waste.
 We are very fortunate that our sorted household waste is collected at the curb.
 Since the program began we have been diligently sorting our garbage.
-Except the garbage we generate in our bathroom.
-Everything that went into the bathroom garbage can, went into the garbage…unsorted.
+With the exception of the garbage that we generate in our bathroom.
+Everything that went into the bathroom garbage can, went into the "garbage"...unsorted.
 I knew that we were putting compostable items in the regular trash, but what could we do?
-Well, why couldn’t we sort the garbage?
+Well, why couldn't we sort the bathroom waste?

 Okay, bathroom garbage can be pretty gross.
-You know the garbage that goes in there; dirty tissues, used dental floss, sanitary products, empty shampoo containers, toothpaste tubes, etc. There is no way I am going to sort this stuff by hand…after it has been disposed of.
-Enter our new, second garbage can.
+You know the garbage that goes in there; dirty tissues, used dental floss, sanitary products, empty shampoo containers, toothpaste tubes, etc. There is no way I am going to sort this stuff by hand...after it has been disposed of.
+Enter the introduction of a second can, our bathroom compost can.

 You can recycle plastic wrapping along with your plastic bags